 The military intervention by the Russians in Syria made me think about my own country.
 That's the Netherlands offcourse.
 The Netherlands, once critical of continuous US armed meddling has become a vassal of the US.
 An unwelcome result of this is the desperate attempt to find a hero for the armed forces.

 This article criticizes two handouts of a significant military medal.
 At the same time it attempts to display the quirks of the Dutch honoring system in general.
+As a side effect, the Dutch honoring system will be explained as well.

 The Dutch Honoring System in Short